 Yakima's only full-tuition, full-need scholarship.
 Act Six brings together diverse, multicultural cadres of young people who want to use their college education to make a difference on campus and in their communities.

-This year, Act Six will award 11 of Yakima Valley’s most promising community leaders full scholarships worth up to $240,000 to two partner colleges
+This year, Act Six will award 15 of Yakima Valley’s most promising community leaders full-need, full-tuition scholarships worth up to $240,000 to three partner colleges

 Discover How the Program Works

 Act Six is a proven model for college success and community leadership.
 Learn more about the four-step process we use to find and equip diverse, transformative community leaders.Learn More

 The application for Fall 2023 is now open.
 Confirm you are eligible, submit an interest form, and add Act Six to your Common App today.

 Know a student or group of students who are hungry to lead and could benefit from Act Six?
 Schedule a presentation or nominate a student.Recruit Students

 Who We're Looking For